n00neimp0rtant/xCon-Issues/README.md

 # READ READ READ READ
 # It has been brought to my attention that there is a "V41" floating around.
 There is no V41.
 DO NOT TRUST IT unless you either get it from here or if it's from the offical repo.

-# Starting with V40 Beta 1, iOS 8 and arm64 is now supported.
-Be aware there are still issues to iron out in iOS 8

-iOS 9 will be supported in the coming weeks.
+Because of this I have skipped the Versioning number to V42 for the iOS 9 release.

 Before opening an issue PLEASE search the open issues to make sure there is already a thread going on it.